Hello and welcome to my Union Atlas Pro review.

 Adjustability

-Heel Cup: Yes - which I really like, great for boot centering.
+Heel Cup: Yes - which is great for boot centering.

 Ankle Strap Position: No

-Toe Strap Position: Yes – 2 positions
+Toe Strap Position: Yes - 2 position options

-Ankle and toe strap length: Tool-less.
+Ankle and toe strap length: Tool-less

-Highback Rotation: Yes - 2 positions.
+Highback Rotation: Yes - 2 position options

-Compatible with: 2x4 | 4x4 | Channel
+Compatible with: 2 x 4 | 4 x 4 | Channel

 Shock Absorption